AndreasAugustin/CoffeeMind/README.md

 #CoffeeMind
-This repository contains the game mastermind written in coffeescript.
+This repository contains the game mastermind written in CoffeeScript.

 ##To play the game